SebastienDuruz/Eve-Intel-Checker/README.md

 ##### Volume
 Volume of the sound alerts
 ##### Compact mode
 Default mode is compact.
-An alternative but **still in BETA** mode is available.
+An alternative mode is available.
 This mode display a network map instead of a list
 ##### Always on top
 By default the application stay **Top most** you can disable this behaviour.
 An application restart is **required** to apply this settings
+##### Keyboard Shortcuts
+**Activate/Desactivate** the keyboard shortcuts, by default this settings is activated

 #### Compact Mode
 You can **left click** on a system to access more functionalities :